 The following comparison focuses on platforms most relevant to solo practitioners and small mental health practices.
 Pricing and features reflect publicly available information as of 2026 and may change.

 The free plan supports one-on-one remote sessions with a basic virtual waiting room.
 Limitations include no custom branding, no group video calls, no integration with electronic health records, and limited technical support.
-For a therapist conducting a modest number of individual sessions per week, it is a functional and secure starting point.
+A major UX benefit is that the platform is entirely browser-friendly.
+Patients face no software downloads, which removes a significant technical barrier to accessing care.

-Practices evaluating Upheal should factor in whether they will actually use the paid tier before committing to onboarding patients to the system.
+Practices evaluating Upheal should factor in how much time they will save on administrative documentation before committing to onboarding patients to the system.

 A review of the platform in detail is available in our Carepatron review.